Exxon agrees to $1 million fine over 2011 Yellowstone River oil spill

 Flooding was blamed for an underwater breach that spread more than 1,500 barrels of oil along the waterway and caused the evacuation of about 140 people near Laurel, Montana.

+ExxonMobil Pipeline Company’s Silvertip pipeline burst July 1, 2011 at a crossing beneath the flood-swollen Yellowstone River, about 150 miles (240 km) downstream from Yellowstone National Park.

-In a settlement filed on Tuesday in U.S. District Court for Montana, Exxon accepted the fine without admitting violations.
-The accord noted the company had reviewed and improved security of the pipeline’s water crossings and paid $1.6 million for spill clean-up and $12 million for restoration projects.
+Exxon accepted the fine without admitting violations, according to the agreement filed on Tuesday in U.S. District Court for Montana.
+The company reviewed and improved security of the pipeline’s water crossings, paid $1.6 million for spill clean-up and $12 million for restoration projects, the agreement noted.

+“This settlement provides for an acceptable outcome that avoids protracted litigation between the parties,” the company said in a statement.

-Reporting by Gary McWilliams; Editing by Susan Thomas
+Reporting by Gary McWilliams; Editing by Susan Thomas and Steve Orlofsky